🧹 Automated Purge System

 /albion_guildand/albion_alliancewhitelists. - Action Determination:

-- Level 1: Update: If the user moved from one whitelisted guild to another, the bot updates their roles and nickname tags immediately.
+- Level 1: Update: If the user moved from one whitelisted guild/alliance to another, the bot updates their roles and nickname tags immediately.

-- Level 2: Purge: If the user is no longer in any whitelisted entity, the bot triggers a purge based on your configured Purge Mode.
+- Level 2: Purge: If the user is no longer in any whitelisted entity (neither guild nor alliance), the bot triggers a purge based on your configured Purge Mode.

 🌓 Purge Modes